vzsky/heptagon/README.md

   - usable on MacOS
   - Not tested on other os
   - Navigate to /shell and read README

+### Implemented in nodejs (.js)
+  - usable on MacOS
+  - Not tested on other os
+  - Navigate to /js
+  - install via npm

 ## future plan